Please call the press office on 01509 223491 to arrange an interview with Dr Elizabeth Akam. Bookings can also be made online at globelynx.com.

 - Exercise-induced regulation of inhibitory modulators of plasticity;

-- Research into Drug repurposing, Free Fatty Acid receptors (FFARs), and more widely G-protein coupled receptors (GPCRs), aligns to a number of ongoing projects within the school: Anti Inflammatory Modulation; Bone Development and Osteoporosis; Signal Transduction Genetics; Type II Diabetes Mellitus Development/Regulation as well as developing the School’s expertise in Biochemistry with an emphasis on Cellular Signalling and Signal Transduction pathways.
+- Research into Drug repurposing and, more widely, G-protein coupled receptors (GPCRs), aligns to a number of ongoing projects within the school: Anti Inflammatory Modulation; Bone Development and Osteoporosis; Signal Transduction Genetics; Type II Diabetes Mellitus Development/Regulation, as well as developing the School’s expertise in Biochemistry with an emphasis on Cellular Signalling and Signal Transduction pathways.

 Elizabeth’s research has been financially supported by:

 - British Swimming

 - Private Sponsor(s)

 - Journal Referee for Cells, Bioengineering, Exercise Immunology Reviews, Journal of Translational Medicine, Journal of Clinical Medicine, PLOS One and Scientific Reports.

 - Learned Societies and Professional Affiliations: Member of The Biochemical Society; Member of The Pharmacological Society.